each/draft-aname/draft-ietf-dnsop-aname.md

 target's address records.
-The ANAME record can be present at any DNS node, and can coexist with most other RR types, enabling it to be present at a zone apex, or any other name where the presence of other records prevents the use of CNAME.
+The ANAME record can be present at any DNS node, and can coexist with most other RR types, enabling it to be present at a zone apex, or any other name where the presence of other records prevent the use of a CNAME record.

-Similar authoritative functionality has been implemented and deployed by a number of DNS software vendors and service providers, using names such as ALIAS, ANAME, apex CNAME, CNAME flattening, and top level redirection.
-These mechanisms are proprietary, which hinders the ability of zone owners to have the same data served from multiple providers, or to move from one provider to another.
+Similar authoritative functionality has been implemented and deployed by a number of DNS software vendors and service providers, using names such as ALIAS, ANAME, apex CNAME, CNAME flattening, and top-level redirection.
+These mechanisms are proprietary, which hinders the ability of zone owners to have the same data served from multiple providers or to move from one provider to another.
 None of these proprietary implementations includes a mechanism for resolvers to follow the redirection chain themselves.